-Medicare Supplement (Medigap) insurance, sold by private companies, can help pay some of the health-care costs that Original Medicare doesn’t cover such as copayments, coinsurance and deductibles.
+Sold by private companies, Medicare Supplement (Medigap) insurance can help pay for part of the health-care costs that Original Medicare doesn’t cover.
+These costs include copayments, coinsurance and deductibles.

-If you have Original Medicare and you buy a Medigap policy, Medicare will pay its share of the Medicare-approved amount for covered health-care costs, and your Medigap policy will pay its share as well.
+If you have Original Medicare and purchase a Medigap policy, Medicare will cover its portion of the Medicare-approved amount for covered health-care costs.
+Your Medigap policy will pay its share, too.

-A Medigap policy is different from a Medicare Advantage Plan.
-Medicare Advantage Plans are ways to get Medicare benefits whereas Medigap policies only supplement your Original Medicare benefits.
+A Medigap policy differs from a Medicare Advantage Plan.
+These latter plans are ways to get Medicare benefits whereas Medigap policies supplement your Original Medicare benefits.

-- If you have a Medicare Advantage Plan, you can apply for a Medicare Supplement insurance policy.
-But make sure you can leave the Medicare Advantage Plan before your Medicare Supplement insurance policy begins.
+- If you have a Medicare Advantage Plan, you may apply for a Medicare Supplement insurance policy.
+But ensure you can leave the Medicare Advantage Plan before your Medicare Supplement insurance policy starts.

-- Medicare Supplement insurance policies sold after January 1, 2006, aren’t allowed to include prescription drug coverage.
-If you want prescription drug coverage, you can join a Medicare Prescription Drug Plan, known as Medicare Part D.
+- Medicare Supplement insurance policies sold after January 1, 2006, are not allowed to include coverage for prescription drugs.
+If you desire prescription drug coverage, you can join a Medicare Prescription Drug Plan, known as Medicare Part D.

-When a company’s employees turn 65 and become eligible for Medicare Part A and Part B coverage, these team members should no longer be covered by the company’s health insurance plans.
-BeneFinder is adept at placing these employees on Medicare plans.
+When a company’s employees turn 65 and become eligible for Medicare Parts A and B coverage, these employees should no longer be covered by the company’s health insurance plans.
+BeneFinder is skilled at placing these particular employees on Medicare plans.

-Taking this step and by specified timelines is absolutely critical for companies because they otherwise could incur longtime, nonwaivable financial penalties.
-BeneFinder’s agents are knowledgeable and up to date about Medicare and its enrollment periods.
-We can help companies and their employees simplify complex Medicare enrollment processes and ensure employees receive appropriate coverage.
+Taking this step and according to specified timelines is necessary for companies because they otherwise could incur longtime and nonwaivable financial penalties.
+BeneFinder’s agents are knowledgeable and always updated about Medicare and its enrollment periods.
+We can help companies and their employees make simple all the complex Medicare enrollment processes and ensure employees receive appropriate coverage.

 Can Benefinder Help You?